 - Indicate how long you need me to extend the due date.

-I try my best to honor these requests, and there is no need to feel embarrassed about making this request.
+I will try my best to honor all extension requests, and there is no need to feel embarrassed about making this request.
 Note that I do not ask you to explain the reason you need the extension in your request.
-I find that the act of explaining their reason for the extension can stop a student for making the request in the first place, so I am not requiring an explanation.
+I find that the act of explaining the reason for an extension can stop a student for making the request in the first place, so I am not requiring an explanation.
 With that said, I am also completely willing to listen and be empathetic if you choose to share why you need an extension.
-Just know that you don’t have to try to convince me since I will make every attempt to grant your request with no judgement as to whether or not your reason is “valid.”
+Just know that you don’t have to try to convince me since I will make extensions with no judgement as to whether or not your reason is “valid.”

 Flexible Attendance Policy:

 I recognize that structural barriers may prevent you from attending class sessions, so I do not include attendance as part of your grade.
 If you need to miss class, please find the make-up work in the module item titled “Class Material” for that day in Canvas.

 However, my hope is that your learning in this course will be rich and rewarding, and I have found that this outcome is more likely with your engaged presence in class sessions where we can all gather in a common, anti-oppressive space.
 In other words, please make every attempt to attend these classes.
 Your presence and participation is valued and necessary.

 Although there is no way to completely replace the in-person/virtual part of the course with asynchronous online learning, I have considered supports that will help mitigate the effects of an absence and ask that you follow this process if you miss a class session.

 - Carefully review the “Class Materials” in the Canvas modules for the day you are absent.
 These modules may include lecture notes, videos shown in class, supplemental readings, etc.